PriyaGanesan2/Final-Project-statistical-Modelling-with-Python/README.md

 1. Build a regression model using Python’s `statsmodels` module that demonstrates a relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
 2. Interpret results.
 Expand on the model output, and derive insights from your model.
-3. Mode Results as below :
+3. Model Results as below :
 ```
                             OLS Regression Results
 ==============================================================================